aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 rpc LotsOfReplies(HelloRequest) returns (stream HelloResponse);
 ```

 A single message is sent with a returned stream back to the caller.
 The correlated messages produced on the reply-to topic will be sent for the client to read until there are no more messages, and the stream will close.
-The request topic has one message with the method payloads and one end-of-stream message.
+The request topic has one message with the method payload and one end-of-stream message.
 The response topic has one or many messages with the method payloads and one end-of-stream message.

 ### Client-side streaming RPC